hexpm/specifications/registry-v2.md

 ## Signing

 All resources will be signed by the repository's private key.
 A signed resource is wrapped in a `Signed` message.
 The data under the `payload` field is signed by the `signature` field.

 The signature is an (unencoded) RSA signature of the (unencoded) SHA-512 digest of the payload.

 Repositories are required to sign all registry resources.

-## Namespaces
+## Cross-repository dependencies

-Repositories may optionally support namespaces.
-A namespace can be seen as a sub-repository to the main repository or clients can map a namespace to a completely different repository.
-A namespaced resource is prefixed `@` and the namespace name as a path segment, it should expose the following endpoints:

- * `/@NAMESPACE/names`
- * `/@NAMESPACE/versions`
- * `/@NAMESPACE/packages/NAME`

-If no namespace is specified in the `Dependency` message it should be assumed that the dependency is located in the same namespace as dependent package.
-The name for the official Hex.pm namespace is "hexpm" and should not be used by any other namespace.
+Dependencies can be located in another repository than where the parent package is fetched from.
+If the `repository` field is not set on the `Dependency` message the dependency is located in the same repository as the package.
+The `repository` field just holds the name of the repository, it is up to clients to map these names to other repository locations, for example an HTTP URL.

+The name for the official Hex.pm repository is "hexpm", it should not be used by any other repository and should always map to to the repository endpoint specified in [endpoints](https://github.com/hexpm/specifications/blob/master/endpoints.md).

 ## Retiring Releases